 - Economic Losses.
-Beyond the repair cost for infrastructure and property, economic losses can extend to the communities cutoff by debris.
-This is the case in Maracas, as frequent landslides over the last several years have time and time again cutoff the Maracas Bay area.
-Maracas Bay Vendors Association have reported decline in sales during peak periods resulting from landslides cutting off the area from the rest of the country.
+Beyond the repair cost for infrastructure and property, economic losses can extend to the communities cut off by debris.
+This is the case in Maracas, as frequent landslides over the last several years have time and time again cut off the Maracas Bay area.
+Maracas Bay Vendors Association has reported a decline in sales during peak periods resulting from landslides cutting off the area from the rest of the country.

 - Destruction of Landscapes.
 Erosion left behind after a landslide leaves the landscape barren and unsightly, from what once was likely a green space with vegetation or forest.